nhoizey/nicolas-hoizey.com/src/links/2021/01/08/adjust-font-size-with-css-custom-properties/index.md

 link: https://romaricpascal.is/posts/adjust-font-size-css-custom-properties/
 authors:
   - "Romaric Pascal"
-tags: [font, performance, CSS, custom properties]
+tags: [font, webperf, CSS, custom properties]
 ---

 I do love beautiful Web fonts, even if there are none on this site currently, so I plan to add at least one soon.
 I might use this nice solution.